 PUBLIC HEALTH DEPARTMENT

-Proposing rule making related to spouses of active duty service members and providing an opportunity for public comment
+Rule making related to spouses of active duty service members

-The Public Health Department hereby proposes to amend Chapter 196, "Military Service and Veteran Reciprocity," Iowa Administrative Code.
+The Public Health Department hereby amends Chapter 196, "Military Service and Veteran Reciprocity," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 272C.4.
+This rule making is adopted under the authority provided in Iowa Code section 272C.4.